-But of course, Tender Loving Care is ultimately the story of a struggling couple trying to come to terms with the death of a child - the most painful experience that a parent can possibly go through, and the slow, agonising recovery as a result.
+But of course, Tender Loving Care is ultimately the story of a struggling couple trying to come to terms with the death of a child, the most painful experience that a parent can possibly go through, and their slow, agonising recovery.
 It's not simply about Michael wanting to put the O into Obamacare.
-That would be incredibly tacky and-
+That would be incredibly tacky and—

 "The next TAT will be given in the bathroom," growls Dr. John Hurt.
 "Look for... the book."

 Unconstrained by ridiculous questions, Kathryn sets about integrating into the family as cryptically as possible.
 She begins ordering Michael around in odd ways, like telling him not to mow the lawn because Jody is sleeping, and that Michael also needs to start playing along.
 His response, not too surprisingly, is to drive right down to Dr. John Hurt's office to ask, in a nutshell, "What the shit?
 Why did you send that possibly literal witch to my house?"
 Dr. John Hurt's is to politely, very tactfully, point out "What I did, I did without choice.
 In the name of peace and sanity."

 "But not in the name of the Doctor!" snarls Michael.

 "Well, no," agrees Dr. John Hurt.
 "It's 1998.
 I won't be doing that for another decade and a half."

 And then it's back to exploration, where he proves what a medical professional he is by letting you randomly poke around in his patient files for a bit, and then doing another TAT.

 Dinner-dinner-dinner-dinner, TAT MAN!

 Welcome to the... no, no. I'm sure they knew what they were doing...